Rebrikel 10 micrograms/hour transdermal patches

 Always use Rebrikel patches exactly as your doctor or pharmacist has told you.
 Check with your doctor or pharmacist if you are not sure.

 Different strengths of Rebrikel patches are available.
 Your doctor will decide which strength of Rebrikel patch will suit you best.
 When people first start using Rebrikel patches, they often experience some nausea and vomiting (see section 4).
 This usually passes after the first week of treatment.
-It’s a good idea to book a follow-up appointment with your doctor a week or two after you first start using Rebrikel patches to ensure that you are taking the correct dose and to manage any side effects.
+It’s a good idea to book a follow-up appointment with your doctor a week or two after you first start using Rebrikel patches to ensure that you are using the correct dose and to manage any side effects.
 During treatment, your doctor may change the patch you use to a smaller or larger one if necessary or tell you to use a combination of up to two patches.
 Do not cut or divide the patch or use a higher dose than recommended.
 You should not apply more than two patches at the same time, up to a maximum total dose of 40 micrograms/hour.

 Adults and elderly patients

 Unless your doctor has told you differently, attach one Rebrikel patch (as described in detail below) and change it every seventh day, preferably at the same time of day.
 Your doctor may wish to adjust the dose after 3-7 days until the correct level of pain control has been found.
 If your doctor has advised you to take other painkillers in addition to the patch, strictly follow the doctor’s instructions, otherwise you will not fully benefit from treatment with the Rebrikel patch.
+The patch should be worn for 3 full days before increasing the dose, this is when the maximum effect of a given dose is established.

 Patients under 18 years of age